 2011-12: Vey made the jump from junior to pro hockey as a 20-year old — skating in 74 games for Kings AHL affiliate Manchester and finishing as the Monarchs’ third-leading scorer.
 He scored 19 goals with 24 assists and was plus-five with 16 penalty minutes.
 Manchester finished second in the Atlantic Division and lost to Norfolk three games to one in a first round playoff series.
 Vey was the leading scorer for the Monarchs in the Norfolk series with 2 goals and 4 assists and had an even plus/minus.
 Vey spent the Stanley Cup playoffs with the Kings as one of the “Black Aces” but did not see any game action.

 The Wakaw, Saskatchewan native is of average size and weight, but delivers above average results in most facets of the game.
-He's a leader and a grit player who inspires with a solid work ethic.
+He is a leader and a grit player who inspires with a solid work ethic.
+His continued improvement in all three zones and special teams play has helped him raise his stock as a legitimate two-way center option.